 Students wishing to intern with an organization not on the above list should also provide background information about the host organization adequate to evaluate its appropriateness and an explanation of how the organization's work and the proposed internship relate to the goals of the Greeley internship.

 The Pluralism Project's International Resources for Religious Pluralism provides information about several international interfaith organizations, as well as some helpful background.
 The Human Rights Resources page of Harvard's Committee on Human Rights has listings of organizations working in human rights internationally and links to several websites that may be of interest.
 The Religions for Peace affiliates page lists many interfaith organizations outside the United States.

-Summer 2013: Johannah Murphy, a first-year MDiv candidate, will be an intern at the Asha Institute in New Delhi, India.
-Her project is titled "Building One's Own: Creating Self-Sustaining Women's Networks in New Delhi."
-Jared Oubre, a first-year MTS candidate, will be an intern at the ProNica Organization in San Marcos, Nicaragua.
-Oubre will be working with the children of the Los Quinchos orphanage outside the capital city of Managua.
-The title of his project is "Humbling Myself: Learning from Nicaraguan Street Children."
+Summer 2013: Johannah Murphy interned at the Asha Institute in New Delhi, India.
+Her project was titled "Building One's Own: Creating Self-Sustaining Women's Networks in New Delhi."
+Jared Oubre interned at the ProNica Organization in San Marcos, Nicaragua.
+Oubre worked with the children of the Los Quinchos orphanage outside the capital city of Managua.
+The title of his project was "Humbling Myself: Learning from Nicaraguan Street Children."

 Summer 2012: Melissa Nozell worked with the Jordanian Interfaith Coexistence Research Center in Amman, Jordan, while Zachary Kerzee worked with the Daya Center in Hyderabad, India.